What is the H-1B “Cap Gap?”

 - your H-1B petition requests an employment start date of October 1, and

-- the H-1B petition requests a change of status to H-1B (rather than “consular processing”)
+- the H-1B petition requests a change of status to H-1B (rather than “consular processing” which is not eligible for Cap Gap)

 Who is not eligible for the Cap Gap?